-Individual trees increase in value from the time they are planted until they mature.
+Individual trees have value increasing from the time they are planted until they mature.
 The variability of species, size, condition, and function makes determining their economic value difficult.

 Direct economic benefits are usually associated with energy costs.
-Airconditioning costs are lower in tree-shaded homes and offices.
+Air-conditioning costs are lower in tree-shaded homes and offices.
 Heating costs are reduced when a home/office has a windbreak.